• Contact

 • Fellowship Resources

-An important goal of the True Blue Fellowship is to create a peer community where we can support and uplift each other to create meaningful change for a healthier planet.
+An important goal of the True Blue Fellowship is to create a peer community where young people can support and uplift each other to create meaningful change for a healthier planet.
+As part of this effort, the Future Blue Youth Council has developed this page to provide resources for youth changemakers.

-Many of us Future Blue Youth Council members have participated in youth-led environmental initiatives and even launched our own nonprofit organizations, and we are eager to share our tips, key learnings, and networks with you!
+Many Future Blue Youth Council members have participated in youth-led environmental initiatives and even launched their own nonprofit organizations.
+They are eager to share their tips, key learnings, and networks with you!
 Visit this page often to find out about new webinars, toolkits, and other resources!

-“By combining toolkits, webinars, mentorship, and funding, the Fellowship will act as an incubator for grantees and their projects to flourish.”
+“By combining toolkits, webinars, mentorship, and funding, the Fellowship will act as an incubator for grantees and help their projects flourish.”

 — Jasmine Rodman, 2021 Future Blue Youth Council member, 16, Canada